Streams & Valleys is awarded $25,000 which has been allotted to:

 Elizabeth joined the staff of Mayfest, Inc. in July 2008 as the first Executive Director after serving as a volunteer for the previous eight years.
 Her leadership and event management skills are main components of the festival’s success after the 2009 closure from the H1N1 pandemic.
 Despite suffering such a large loss that year, Mayfest is on firm financial footing and poised for another 43 years of bringing the Fort Worth community together.
 Elizabeth is married to her college sweetheart and they have three boys who have literally grown up at Mayfest!
 Elizabeth loves being a part of the Mayfest family and embraces the mission of giving back to the great city of Fort Worth!

 Emily started as a Mayfest volunteer in 2014 and was quickly snatched up to be on staff!
-Her enthusiasm is infectious and her organizational skills keep the office running smoothly.
+Her enthusiasm is infectious and her organizational skills keep everything running smoothly.
 "From my first day as a Mayfest volunteer, I was hooked!
 I loved the atmosphere that is created from so many different people working together for the greater cause of benefitting our community.
 I love the festival even more as a staff member.
 I cannot imagine being anywhere else!"
 Emily graduated from TCU where she met her husband.
-They live in Fort Worth with their daughter and two dogs.
+They live in Fort Worth with their two daughters who love to spend hours upon hours at the festival.

 Valerie came to Mayfest by way of one its founding partners, Streams & Valleys, Inc. She began volunteering for the festival in response to her desire to serve the organization and its mission in the community.
 Before she knew it, Valerie had fallen in love with the Mayfest!
 “Nothing can beat the feeling of coming together with volunteers, sponsors, TRWD, and PACS to create such a special event for this city.
 Mayfest is a shining example of the partnerships that make Fort Worth unique.”
 As Project Manager, Valerie relies on her obsession with lists, spreadsheets and details to coordinate Volunteers, the Art & Gift area, and Entertainment for the festival.
 Fort Worth as been her home since graduating from TCU.
 She has raised three Fort Worth Proud children, and crosses her fingers that they will each settle here also.

 Teri joined the Mayfest Board of Directors in 2015.
-She is currently serving as Board Vice President.
+She is currently serving as Board President.

 Janet has been a member of the Board of Directors since 2010.